Jeangowhy/opendocs/OnJava8.md

     void bite( ) { System. out. println( "bite"); }
 }
 ```
-Remember, the class file produced by Cookie. java must reside in a subdirectory
+Remember, the class file produced by Cookie.java must reside in a subdirectory
 called dessert , in a directory under hiding (indicating the Implementation Hiding
 chapter ofthis book) that must be under one ofthe CLASSPATH directories.
 Don’t
 make the mistake of thinking that Java will always look at the current directory as